awsdocs/amazon-vpc-user-guide/doc_source/vpc-dns.md

 To access resources using custom DNS domain names, you must be connected to an instance within your VPC\.
 From your instance, you can test that your resource in your private hosted zone is accessible from its custom DNS name by using the `ping` command; for example, `ping mywebserver.example.com`\. \(You must ensure that your instance's security group rules allow inbound ICMP traffic for the `ping` command to work\.\)

-You can access a private hosted zone from an EC2\-Classic instance that is linked to your VPC using ClassicLink, provided your VPC is enabled for ClassicLink DNS support\.
-For more information, see [Enabling ClassicLink DNS support](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html#classiclink-enable-dns-support) in the *Amazon EC2 User Guide for Linux Instances*\.
-Otherwise, private hosted zones do not support transitive relationships outside of the VPC; for example, you cannot access your resources using their custom private DNS names from the other side of a VPN connection\.
-For more information, see [ClassicLink limitations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html#classiclink-limitations) in the *Amazon EC2 User Guide for Linux Instances*\.
+Private hosted zones do not support transitive relationships outside of the VPC; for example, you cannot access your resources using their custom private DNS names from the other side of a VPN connection\.

 **Important**
-If you use custom DNS domain names defined in a private hosted zone in Amazon Route 53, the `enableDnsHostnames` and `enableDnsSupport` attributes must be set to `true`\.
+If you use custom DNS domain names defined in a private hosted zone in Amazon Route 53, you must set both the `enableDnsHostnames` and `enableDnsSupport` attributes to `true`\.